samazgor/samazgor.github.com/_posts/2017-12-31-new-year-wish.md

 format: status
 ---

-It is time to leave the old year behind and usher in the new.
+It is time to leave the old year behind and introduce in the new.

 Before the calendar turns a new leaf over, before the social networking sites get flooded with messages, before the mobile networks get congested, let me take a quiet moment out to wish you a wonderful, happy, healthy and prosperous New Year!"